 Some GPs have had special training and are able to treat a type of skin cancer called basal cell cancer (BCC).
 So you might not need a referral to see a specialist.

-It can be very difficult for GPs to decide who may have a suspected cancer and who may have a minor problem that will go away on its own.
-With many symptoms, it is right that your GP asks you to wait to see if they get better or respond to treatment such as antibiotics.
+It can be difficult for GPs to decide who may have a suspected cancer and who may have a minor problem that will go away on its own.
+With many symptoms, it is right that your GP asks you to wait to see if the symptoms get better or respond to treatment.

 There are particular symptoms that mean your GP should refer you to a specialist straight away.

 There are guidelines for GPs to help them decide who needs a referral.

 Some of the UK nations have targets around how quickly you’ll be seen.
 In England an urgent referral means that you should see a specialist within 2 weeks.

 This 2 week time frame is not part of the waiting times for Scotland, Wales and Northern Ireland.
 But wherever you live, you are seen as quickly as possible.
 Ask your GP when you are likely to get an appointment.

 Your GP should arrange for you to see a specialist if they think you have a:

 - squamous cell cancer (SCC) or melanoma skin cancer